 The Aspen Experience

-Join Aspen for its seventy-third season, and experience what has made the Aspen Music Festival and School a place of artistic and personal transformation since 1949.
+Join Aspen for its seventy-fifth season—a season of illustrious tributes and spirited celebrations of the Festival’s past, present, and future—and experience what has made the Aspen Music Festival and School a place of artistic and personal transformation since 1949.

 Teaching and Performance Venues

 The Aspen Music Festival and School is headquartered at the pastoral 38-acre Bucksbaum Campus located just outside of Aspen among groves of aspen trees, fields, and ponds.
 In 2013, the AMFS celebrated the opening of the newly redeveloped Campus with two new rehearsal/performance halls, percussion facilities, and practice rooms.
 Brand new teaching studios were dedicated in 2014, and, in 2016, a third rehearsal/performance hall, dining facilities, additional teaching studios, and administrative offices were unveiled.